Do you focus on Aikido Atemi and pressure point strikes in your dojo?

 5 - Which Aikido techniques to use, and how to adapt them.

-There are many other factors you'll have to take into consideration... the surrounding environment, innocent people nearby, does the aggressor have mates, can you talk them down, when to back off and run away, use a strike to disable or just distract, how to take full control.
+There are many other factors you'll have to take into consideration... the surrounding environment, innocent people nearby, does the aggressor have mates, can you talk them down, when to back off and run, use a strike to disable or distract, how to take control.

 Also remember that aggressors can be very strong and resistant especially when they are under the influence of drugs, so you may need to use powerful strikes and pain to remove their desire to harm you.